shahiro770/MaxBipartiteMatcher/README.md

 ```

 I went to draw this out originally, but unfortunately it got super messy after I made one mistake.
-But with 8 matchings, I believe this is a maximum matching for such a graph (or at least I couldn't find a bigger one).
+I still believe this is a maximum matching for such a graph (or at least I couldn't find a matching of size greater than 8).
 But can we go any bigger?

+##### There's No Escaping

 ```
 100